 Also easily accessible from the highway, Opaeka’a Falls on the east side of the island are best viewed in the mid-morning when the sun is in the best position for photos.

 For a more intensive waterfall outing, Secret Falls is located up the Wailua River and is the highlight of most river kayak tours.
-On my last trip to Kauai I did this kayaking trip and it was excellent!
+I did the kayaking trip on my last visit to Kauai and it was excellent!
 Tip: Bring good water/hiking shoes, it’s about a 20-minute hike to get to the pond at the base of the falls.

 Humpback whales and dolphins can often be spotted from this lofty cliff-top perch, but the main attraction is the bird life.

-This bird nesting sanctuary is home to large colonies of native Hawaiian seabirds like the Red-Footed Booby, Laysan Albatross and the Great Frigate Bird.
-I’d seen Blue-Footed Boobies before in the Galapagos, I didn’t even know there was such a thing as a Red-Footed Booby but there you go!
+This bird nesting sanctuary is home to large colonies of native Hawaiian seabirds like the Red-Footed Booby, Laysan Albatross, and the Great Frigate Bird.
+I’ve spotted Blue-Footed Boobies while in the Galapagos, but who knew there were Red-Footed Boobies, too?

 Learning.
 This is why we travel, no?